Skip to footer

 • Begin lying face down with the foam roller placed just below the hip.

-• Your arms should be in front of your body for support, with your elbows directly below your shoulders.
+• Your arms should be in front of your body for support, with your elbows directly below the shoulders.

-• Try to keep a neutral, flat back and engage your core.
+• Take care to keep a neutral, flat back and engage your core.

 • Slowly begin to roll so that the foam roller moves down toward the knee.